 This company is very much a Barrow baby.
 He has been the champion promoting ip&e.
 He has been the one claiming that it will make the council enough money to alleviate some of the government’s cut to local government budgets.
 He has been, until today, the public face of ip&e.

 But Barrow’s future as council leader is on the line.
 Can ip&e survive without him?

-Continue reading “The Barrow Affair (2): Shropshire Council’s company ip&e needs reinventing as an innovation hub”
+Continue reading “The Barrow Era (2): Shropshire Council’s company ip&e needs reinventing as an innovation hub”

 It is a press release slipped out with minimum of publicity.
 Visitors to the Shropshire Council Newsroom website are only greeted with the headline: “Shropshire Council Standards Sub-Committee meeting – 20 November 2015.”
 That’s a headline designed for boredom.
 Which is surprising because the news website is run by Three Sixty Communications, a subsidiary of ip&e.
 Three Sixty has often shown itself to be on the ball when it comes to communication.
 But ip&e is wholly owned by Shropshire Council.
 So we shouldn’t be surprised that this headline was written to disguise the leadership crisis that is enveloping the council.

 Keith Barrow quietly resigned as a director and chairman of ip&e ten days ago.
 At that point, he must have been aware that the external auditors had determined that he had failed to declare a conflict of interest when appointing Oswestry based auditors to ip&e.